KellenPretorius/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions - Mirrors permissions of reference file on target file 11-directories_permissions - Gives execute perms for all subdirectories 12-directory_permissions - Creates a directory with 751 permissions
+10-mirror_permissions - Mirrors permissions of reference file on target file 11-directories_permissions - Gives execute perms for all subdirectories 12-directory_permissions - Creates a directory with 751 permissions 13-change_group - changes the group owner of hello to school